 Special Preparation - Where you have been served evidence that meets the definition of PPE (see paragraph 20, Schedule 2, of the Criminal Legal Aid (Remuneration) Regulations 2013) and it has been served electronically on the court, you may submit a claim for special preparation.
 This is done through the CCD online billing system by uploading the special preparation form as part of the attachments to the claim.

-Where you have been served with more than 10,000 PPE (for cases with a representation order on or after 3 August 2009 and before 1 December 2017) or 6,000 PPE (for cases with a representation order on or after 1 December 2017) you may make a claim for special preparation.
+Where you have been served with more than 10,000 PPE (for cases with a representation order on or after 3 August 2009 may make a claim for special preparation.

 The hourly rates can be found in the table following paragraph 27, Schedule 2 of the Criminal Legal Aid (Remuneration) Regulations 2013.
 See paragraph 3.20 of the Crown Court Fee Guidance for further information on Special Preparation.